Manipur Public Service Commission

-The Manipur Public Service Commission is the Constitutional body constituted for recommending candidates for recruitment to various posts of the Government of Manipur (Gazetted posts).
-It also gives concurrence on the recommendation of Departmental Promotion Committee for appointment to various posts.
+The Manipur Public Service Commission (MPSC) is a constitutional body of the state of Manipur, India, responsible for the recruitment of candidates for various state government jobs through competitive examinations.
+It also gives concurrence on the recommendation of the Departmental Promotion Committee for appointment to various posts.
 The Commission also gives concurrence on the framing/ amendment of Recruitment Rules.
-It also tender advice to the Government Departments on service matters including disciplinary cases.
+It also tenders advice to the government departments on service matters including disciplinary cases.

 Organisation

 The Manipur Public Service Commission is constituted in pursuance of Article 315 of the Constitution of India and it has been functioning at Imphal since 1972.
 The Commission consists of a chairman and two members.